-Once you’ve cut your 4″ strips, you’re going to connect them all together.
+After you’ve cut your 4″ strips, you’re going to connect them all together.
 Place one strip face up.
 Now place the other strip face down to make a corner like below.
 Draw a line from corner to corner using an air soluble fabric marking pen.
 Then pin and sew along the line.

 Here comes the ironing part.
 You can either hand-iron the strips or use the Simplicity Bias Tape Maker.
 For this project, Cristin and I ironed it — well, mostly Cristin.
 First iron the seams open and trim them down to 1/4″.
 Then iron your binding in half.
 Open it up and iron the raw edges into the center fold.
 It will look like this:

 Pick a place along the blanket to start.
 Open the bottom edge of the quilt binding so raw edges are together.
 Turn the corner down and pin (or don’t pin at all, or use barrettes – on this blanket I started with a few pins and then just sewed without them).

-Carefully fold the quilt binding back to the left, folding the quilt binding edge so it lines up with the fabric edge, and making extra sure to keep your quilt binding triangle intact underneath.
+Carefully fold the binding back to the left, folding the binding edge so it lines up with the fabric edge, and making extra sure to keep your binding triangle intact underneath.
 Line up the binding edge with the raw edge of your unsewn raw fabric edge (the right edge in the photo below) and either pin or use a barrette.

-Now start sewing the quilt binding to your fabric again along the quilt binding fold (again, mine was 1″ from the raw edge) and you’re off again along a straight edge.
+Now start sewing the binding to your fabric again along the quilt binding fold (again, mine was 1″ from the raw edge) and you’re off again along a straight edge.

-Now fold the quilt binding over your raw edge to the back.
-Be sure to pull the quilt binding tightly so that it will catch when you sew it later from the front.
+Now fold the binding over your raw edge to the back.
+Be sure to pull the binding tightly so that it will catch when you sew it later from the front.
 This is one case where I do like to pin.

 Wrap the strap around the dog bed to decide where to place the other side of your VELCRO Sew-On Tape.
 Pin the other side of the VELCRO in place.

 Sew the VELCRO Sew-On Tape onto the strap by sewing close to the edge, VELCRO-side up.

 Now you’re going to sew the strap onto the dog blanket.
-Give the straps little more reinforcement by opening up the quilt binding pinned edge, then pinning the raw edge of the strap to the raw edge of the blanket, and sewing back and forth a couple of times.
+Give the straps a little more reinforcement by opening up the quilt binding pinned edge, then pinning the raw edge of the strap to the raw edge of the blanket, and sewing back and forth a couple of times.

 Fold the quilt binding edge back up again with the reinforced strap snuggled inside and pin.
 Flip the blanket over so the strap is on the bottom.

 Almost done!
-Now all you need to do is sew close to the edge to secure the quilt binding on the backside, making sure to catch the quilt binding on the back when you sew.
+Now all you need to do is sew close to the edge to secure the quilt binding on the backside, making sure to catch the binding on the back when you sew.

-And because the quilt binding mitered corners are pretty deep, I like to sew them down too.
+And because the binding mitered corners are pretty deep, I like to sew them down too.
 Just sew down the triangle and back up again and then continue around the blanket.

 Looking good!
 And with that, the dog blanket is ready for Kaya and her elementary school reading pals in Sit Stay Read program for Chicago Public Schools.

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
-Contact me for commercial use and etsy sales.
+Contact me for commercial use and Etsy sales.